Vietnam.vn - Nền tảng quảng bá Việt Nam

 Self-driving cars will rely on sensors and radar to detect obstacles ahead.
 In addition, road markings will help self-driving cars recognize lanes so they can stay in the correct lane.

-Ensuring the compatibility of road infrastructure is crucial for the adoption of autonomous vehicles.
+Ensuring compatibility of road infrastructure is crucial for the adoption of autonomous vehicles.

 Những rào cản khiến xe tự lái chưa phổ biến- Ảnh 1.

-Many countries do not yet have the infrastructure in place for self-driving cars to operate.
+Many countries do not yet have the infrastructure conditions for self-driving cars to operate.

-Communications devices installed on road infrastructure, or virtual GPS maps, allow autonomous vehicles to share information about railway crossings and when trains are passing through them, traffic lights and barriers, but this is not yet common in road infrastructure systems in many countries.
+Communication devices installed on transport infrastructure, or GPS virtual maps, allow autonomous vehicles to share information about railway crossings, train schedules, traffic lights, and barriers.
+However, this is not yet widespread in road infrastructure systems in many countries.

-In addition, worn road markings can cause radar to miss or receive incorrect signals.
-As a result, autonomous vehicles will not be able to operate in many countries due to the quality of the transport infrastructure that is not yet suitable.
+Additionally, worn road markings can cause radar to miss or receive incorrect signals, making autonomous vehicles unusable in many countries due to the lack of adequate road infrastructure.

 In most countries, when an accident occurs, the responsibility falls on the person in the car, specifically the driver.
 In some cases where a fine is imposed, the owner of the car will be responsible for paying the fine.